FLIN: A Flexible Natural Language Interface for Web Navigation: Problem Formulation

-While performing the value assignments for parameter $p$, we consider $S_p(m_p, \hat{v_p})$ as the confidence score for $p$'s assignment.
-If $S_p(m_p, v') < \rho$ for all $v' \in dom(p)$, we consider the confidence score for $p$ as $0$ and in such case $p$ is discarded implying $m_p$ refers to a value which does not exist in $dom(p)$; hence, no value assignment is done.
+While performing the value assignment for $p$, we consider $S_p(m_p, \hat{v_p})$ as the confidence score for $p$'s assignment.
+If $S_p(m_p, v') < \rho$ for all $v' \in dom(p)$, we consider the confidence score for $p$ as $0$, implying $m_p$ refers to a value which does not exist in $dom(p)$; $p$ is discarded and no value assignment is done.
 If $p$ is an open-domain parameter, $m_p$ is inferred as $\hat{v_p}$ with a confidence score of $1$.
-Otherwise, if no mention is extracted for $p$, $p$ is dropped.

 If \textit{all} $p \in P_a$ are discarded from the prediction for a \textit{parametrized} action $a \in A_w$, we discard $a$, as $a$ no longer becomes executable in $w$.